lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 option.
 And trying to make the compiler solve for some stable expansion which doesn't change meaning runs into the halting problem.

-All of these problems arise from putting constraint information into the type system.
+All of these problems arise from putting constraint information into the type system or plumbing it down through function implementations which eventually necessitate putting it into the type system.
 The problem is that putting things into the type system is kind of an all-or-nothing proposition -- either information is completely embedded therein, or it is completely absent.

 Maybe the type system is the wrong place to put this kind of compiletime metadata.
+But where else might we put it?

 Keep It Out of the Type System!
 -------------------------------